 4:30 p.m. to 5:30 p.m., A CARLETON WELCOME, Recreation Center

 Your journey is just beginning.
-Hear from the President, the Vice President for Student Development & Dean of Students, and others for a true Carleton welcome with details on the incoming class, what it means to be a Carl, and what to expect this week and the years ahead.
-Singing, cheering, dancing and laughter will be included.
-Students, you will be seated separately from your parents with your New Student Week group.
+Hear from the President, the Vice President for Student Life & Dean of Students, and others for a true Carleton welcome with details on the incoming class, what it means to be a Carl, and what to expect this week and in the years ahead.
+You will be seated separately from your family with your New Student Week group.

 5:30 p.m. to 6:00 p.m., FRISBEE TOSS, Bald Spot

 This ceremony is the official beginning of your four years at Carleton.
-You will be given a personalized frisbee, line up along the edge of the Bald Spot, and listen to a brief announcement by President Poskanzer.
+You get a personalized Frisbee, encircle the Bald Spot, and listen to a brief announcement by President Poskanzer.
 All students will aim for a target on the center of the Bald Spot for a chance to win prizes.
-Winners and prizes will be announced at this time.
-After the toss, take any frisbee and meet someone new by returning it to its rightful owner by the end of New Student Week.
+After the toss, take any Frisbee and meet someone new by returning it to its rightful owner by the end of New Student Week.

-Time for those last minute hugs and goodbyes before parents attend a reception and depart campus, and you attend your first campus picnic as a Carl.
+Time for those last minute hugs and goodbyes before parents and family members attend a reception and depart campus, and you attend your first campus picnic as a Carl.